natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 ### Redirect All Output to a Log File

-Suppose you're writing a script called `myscript` and want it to send its output to a log file rather than to the console whenever it's run.
+Suppose you're writing a script called `myscript` and want to send its output to a log file rather than to the console whenever it's run.
-Running `myscript &>>myscript.log` every time would be both cumbersome and easy to forget, so let's do this instead:
+Running `myscript &>>myscript.log` every time would be cumbersome and easy to forget, so let's do this instead:

 ```bash